Shurwayne Winchester: Biography

 He was born on 8 February 1974 and was raised in Tobago.
-When he was 12, he entered the competition arena, consistently making yearly contributions that impressed and propelled him to advanced stages.
-His ability to both pen lyrics he loved and sing them in tones far beyond what was expected of his age, gave him the fortitude to compete against some of the best in the industry, among them, veterans such as the calypso queen of the world, Denyse Plummer and Calypso Monarchs Cro Cro and Luta.
+When he was 12, he began competing in local calypso competitions, and consistently placed within the top three.
+In 1990, he began competing against veteran performers, including Calypso Queen Denyse Plummer and Calypso Monarchs Cro Cro and Luta.

 Winchester has won numerous Calypso Monarch and Road March titles.
 In 2004, having already made a name for himself with tracks such as "Baby Love" and "Under My Spell", he won the Road March title in 2004 with "The Band Coming".
 In 2005 he won again with "Dead or Alive".

 In 2006 when he won both the Power and Groovy soca Monarch titles with "Can't Wait" and "Don't Stop".
 He won awards for "Songwriter of the Year", "Song of the Year" (for "Dead or Alive") and "Groovy Soca of the Year" (for "Don’t Stop", his collaboration with Shawn Noel) at the 8th annual Copyright Organisation of Trinidad and Tobago (COTT) awards in 2006.

 In 2008 he formed his own band, Y.O.U.
 (Yes One Unit).
 Winchester collaborated with Maxi Priest on "Make It Yours" and with Serani on "All I Need".